Sustainability

 Safety and Health Training

 NGK provides training to employees and assists with their acquisition of qualifications/licenses required under safety and health laws and regulations.
-Our training includes various in-house programs on safety and health along with curriculum sourced from outside the company.
-In FY2021, a total of 1,369 employees received in-house training on safety and health standards.
-The breakdown includes rank-based training (453), danger prediction training (695), and others (221).
-This excludes external training as well as training conducted by each division such as worker training and job rotation training.
+Our training includes various in-house programs on safety and health along with curriculum sourced from outside NGK.
+In FY2023, a total of 3,842 employees received in-house group training on safety and health standards.
+The breakdown includes rank-based training/training for newly-promoted employees (671), danger prediction training (3,104), and ISO 45001 internal audit training (67).
+This excludes training conducted by each department such as worker training, job rotation training and risk assessment training, external training for crane operators and the like, and safety officer training.

 Main Training Programs